-Padraig Harrington is an Irish professional golfer and 2020 European Ryder Cup Captain who plays on the PGA and European Tours.
-He has compiled a total of 31 career victories around the world, including three major championships, two Open Championships (2007 and 2008) and the 2008 PGA Championship along with his first PGA Tour Champions major at the 2022 US Senior Open Championship.
+Padraig Harrington is an Irish professional golfer and 2020 European Ryder Cup Captain who plays on the PGA Tour, PGA Tour Champions and DP World Tour.
+He has won three major championships on the PGA Tour, two Open Championships (2007 and 2008) and the 2008 PGA Championship along with his first PGA Tour Champions major at the 2022 US Senior Open Championship.

-Padraig grew up in Rathfarnham, Dublin, where his journey started at Stackstown Golf Club with his father and four brothers.Padraig Harrington is an Irish professional golfer and 2020 European Ryder Cup Captain who plays on the PGA and European Tours.
-He has compiled a total of 31 career victories around the world, including three major championships, two Open Championships (2007 and 2008) and the 2008 PGA Championship along with his first PGA Tour Champions major at the 2022 US Senior Open Championship.
+Padraig grew up in Rathfarnham, Dublin, where his journey started at Stackstown Golf Club with his father and four brothers.Padraig Harrington is an Irish professional golfer and 2020 European Ryder Cup Captain who plays on the PGA Tour, PGA Tour Champions and DP World Tour.
+He has won three major championships on the PGA Tour, two Open Championships (2007 and 2008) and the 2008 PGA Championship along with his first PGA Tour Champions major at the 2022 US Senior Open Championship.

 Padraig grew up in Rathfarnham, Dublin, where his journey started at Stackstown Golf Club with his father and four brothers.
-He embarked on a successful amateur career, including three Walker Cup appearances, turning professional in September 1995 and recording his first professional victory at the 1996 Spanish Open after only 10 tournaments.
+He embarked on a successful amateur career, including three Walker Cup appearances, turning professional in September 1995 and recording his first professional victory at the 1996 Spanish Open.
 He has had a lasting and successful association with the Ryder Cup, having qualified for the European Team in 1999 and being named as captain two decades later.

 The following season, Padraig made his mark as the 24th player in history to achieve multiple Open victories, retaining his Open Championship title at Royal Birkdale.
-Upon winning the PGA Championship at Oakland Hills less than a month later, Padraig took the lead as the first European to win the title since 1930.
+Winning the PGA Championship at Oakland Hills less than a month later, he was the first European to win the title since 1930.
 His maiden major title in his debut PGA Tour Champions season came at the 2022 US Senior Open Championship.